froesecom/tennis-scoring-system/README.md

 - doesn't have side effects
 - NOTE: _the matchComplete function is not complete_.
 The exercise spec said to only worry about one set.
 This function can be extended to work like real tennis, ie best of 3 or 5 sets

+### ScoreReporter
+- knows the logic behind reporting on scores
+- can create a data structure representing the current score
+- doesn't know how to present the score in a human readable way (it delegates that the GameScorePresenter)

 ### GameScorePresenter
+- knows how to take a data representation of the score (from the ScoreReporter) and present it in a human readable way